mfrazure/TidyData_Assignment/README.md

 # TidyData_Assignment

   ##Summary

-  This is an exercise requiring the examination of the *Human Activity Recognition Using Smartphones Dataset Version 1.0* referenced in the Readme.txt filecontained in this GitHub repository.
+  This is an exercise requiring the examination of the *Human Activity Recognition Using Smartphones Dataset Version 1.0* referenced in the README.txt file contained in this GitHub repository.
 The assignment requires me to create an .R script that:
-You should create one R script called run_analysis.R that does the following.

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.